hagrin/sports/research-papers/nfl/circa-survivor.md

 ## Theory

 The following is a list of items I need to consider when building a selection projection model -
+- Entry fee especially when dealing with contests like the Grandissimo
 - Remaining pool size
 - What week we are in (early weeks vs late weeks)
 - Accurate %s of what entries still have what teams available